Be Informed

 The Brothers of Mercy Wellness Campus offers all types of senior living options and, based on certain criteria, we do our best to ensure that your needs are met on every level at one of our communities.

-Montabaur Heights
+Montabaur Heights 65+ Independent Living Apartments

 As a resident of Montabaur Heights, you will receive priority consideration to all higher levels of care offered on the Brothers of Mercy Wellness Campus.
 We offer Assisted Living and Memory Care at the Sacred Heart Home, along with rehabilitation, skilled nursing or palliative care in the Brothers of Mercy Skilled Nursing and Rehabilitation Center.

 We can refer you to third party providers who can provide guidance with downsizing, estate sales, selling your current home, as well as help you move into Montabaur Heights.
-Please let our Senior Living Consultant know if you would like information about these services.